Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

 Empathy is your ability to connect with others with your thoughts.
 It’s stepping out of your shoes into the next person’s shoe to see what it is like and identify with them.

-Empathizing with others is part of humanity and though it could make you vulnerable, we should be vulnerable sometimes in our lives to remain humans.
+Empathizing with others is part of humanity and though it could make you vulnerable, we should be vulnerable sometimes in our lives to remain human.

 Being in their shoes to know what it is like and this feeling should prompt a response from you either sympathy or any other response you deem appropriate.

-Developing or improving empathy is hinged on practicing imagination by deeply thinking about other people’s situations, preferences, priorities or their opinions.
+Developing or improving empathy is hinged on practicing imagination by deeply thinking about other people’s situations, preferences, priorities, or opinions.

-When we think about the ‘whys’ and ‘hows’ about people’s situations, we glean important information to use to our advantage or the advantage of the person.
+When we think about the ‘whys’ and ‘hows’ of people’s situations, we glean important information to use to our advantage or the advantage of the person.

-Empathy brings about rapport which in turn make negotiations and agreeableness possible.
+Empathy brings about rapport which in turn makes negotiations and agreeableness possible.

-Without empathy, you will continue to be selfish, finding it difficult to connect with others for businesses and other good things in life.
+Without empathy, you will continue to be selfish, finding it difficult to connect with others for business and other good things in life.

 7. Practice diplomacy